taskflow/taskflow/README.md

 ```

 # Create a Taskflow Graph
-Cpp-Taskflow has very expressive, neat, and clear methods to create complex dependency graphs.
+Cpp-Taskflow has very expressive and neat methods to create dependency graphs.
 Most applications are developed through the following three steps.

 ## Step 1: Create a Task